That true health and wellness are about waaaay more than just the absence of disease.

 Even though I’m a dietitian, I’m not your everyday dietitian.

-I don’t spend my time creating menus.
+I don’t spend my time creating menus (I actually loathe it).

 And I’ve definitely never been one to blindly follow the herd (I’m basically constantly challenging conventional nutrition/health advice).